kickaha2019/articles/Diary/2017/index.md

----
-blurb: Another trip to the Baltics and we visit Kent and get new cars
+#blurb Another trip to the Baltics and we visit Kent and get new cars
----